-Duke Energy Indiana, with the assistance of B&V, monetized, from the customer experience perspective, the value of avoiding service outages, particularly CI and CMI.
+Duke Energy Indiana, with the assistance of B&V, included non-financial "benefits," and attempted to monetize such "benefits" monetized, from the customer experience perspective, the value of avoiding service outages, particularly CI and CMI.
+However, Mr. Shields admitted on cross examination that such "benefits" including "customer satisfaction" did not even consider rising electric costs.
 Mr. Shields explained that B&V's Investment Plan Analysis began with detailed benefit mapping, as depicted in Table 3 and Table 4 of his direct testimony.
-Duke Energy Indiana's analysis did not attempt to quantify all project benefits, but rather focused on benefits that are easily quantified and tracked.
-For example, the record shows that Duke Energy Indiana's internal team identified 57 projects that were not selected through the Investment Plan Analysis but were included in TDSIC 2.0 because they impacted critical customers, such as hospitals and schools, and enhanced the grid with other benefits that were not quantified in the Investment Plan Analysis.
-Ultimately projects that scored at or above 1.0 had quantifiable benefits that outweighed the associated costs.
+Duke Energy Indiana's analysis did not attempt to quantify all project benefits. but rather focused on benefits that are easily quantified and tracked.
+For example, the record shows that Duke Energy Indiana's internal team identified 57 projects that could not pass even its own cost-benefit test that were not selected through the Investment Plan Analysis, but were included in TDSIC 2.0 because they impacted critical customers, such as hospitals and schools, and enhanced the grid with other benefits that were not quantified in the Investment Plan Analysis.
+The Company used B&V's "Value Model" incorporating Copperleaf's modeling to determine a cost-benefit analysis.
+Ultimately Pprojects that scored at or above 1.0 had, in Duke Energy Indiana's model, benefits that outweighed the associated costs.
 As shown in Table 7 of Mr. Shield's direct testimony, the total portfolio, inclusive of all projects proposed in TDSIC 2.0, carried a benefit cost ration of 2.8, well above 1.0.
 Mr. Lewis testified that contingency was not included in B&V's Investment Plan Analysis.
 However, Mr. Lewis explained that even with a full allocation in the Investment Plan Analysis, TDISC 2.0 continues to show a benefit to cost ratio of 2.4.
 Thus, TDSIC 2.0 will provide a net benefit that exceeds the cost of the eligible improvements whether considered on a nominal or a present value basis.

-The OUCC argued that the Commission should deny the TDSIC 2.0 Plan due to its inability to verify the reasonableness or accuracy of B&V's Copperleaf modeling logic that optimized and selected the projects contained in TDSIC 2.0.
+The OUCC argued that the Commission should deny the TDSIC 2.0 Plan due to theits inability of any party or the Commission to verify the reasonableness or accuracy of B&V's Copperleaf modeling logic that optimized and selected the projects contained in TDSIC 2.0.
 Dr. Shull testified that it is impossible to verify whether Copperleaf's modeling logic is reasonable, or the calculations are accurate.
+The Commission agrees with Dr. Shull.
+Not only can no party verify the Plan, Duke Energy Indiana itself admitted in cross- examination that it cannot verify the findings of Copperleaf as it does not know Copperleaf's algorithms.
+We also question the potential inflation of benefits used in B&V's "Value Models".
+Such non-financial "benefits" appear to be duplicative, and fall far outside of the traditional cost-benefit analyses that have been approved by the Commission in other TDSIC cases.
 However, we find persuasive the testimony provided from B&V witness Mr. Shields who explained how the Copperleaf model functioned to optimize project investments to ensure high value projects were located in the areas on the system that produced the highest value.
 In addition, we note the testimony from Mr. Lewis that Duke Energy Indiana's subject matter experts developed the inputs to the Copperleaf model.
 The overall modeling prepared for Duke Energy Indiana's proposed TDSIC 2.0 Plan has provided this Commission with the information it requires to determined that the estimated costs of the eligible improvements included in the Plan are justified by incremental benefits attributable to the Plan.
 We therefore disagree with the OUCC that Duke Energy Indiana's proposed TDSIC 2.0 Plan should be denied.